14 Network Security Tools and Techniques to Know

 5. Data loss prevention (DLP)

 Often, the weakest link in network security is the human element.
-DLP technologies and policies help protect staff and other users from misusing and possibly compromising sensitive data or allowing said data out of the network.
+DLP technologies and policies help protect staff and other users from misusing and possibly compromising or releasing sensitive data to sources outside of the network.

 6. Email security